brown-kaew/go-try-mongodb/README.md

 # go-try-mongodb

-An example `users` api that lookup user by id in redis before mongoDB by id
+An example `users` api that lookup user by id in redis before mongoDB
 - http://localhost:8080/users/:id

 The test data